-Starwood is committed to annually report and publicly disclose its carbon footprint, via the Carbon Disclosure Project Survey (CDP) for all of its hotel and corporate office operations.
-2011 represents Starwood's fifth consecutive year of reporting its carbon footprint through the CDP.
-In addition, 2011 marks the first year in which Starwood also reported critical water-related data to the CDP via the Water Disclosure project and supply chain related data through the CDP Supply Chain, an entirely separate reporting and tracking mechanism which has its independent reporting timelines and data input.
-To read the latest reports from CDP, click the links below.
+Starwood is committed to annually report and publicly disclose its carbon footprint, via the Carbon Disclosure Project (CDP) Survey for all of its hotel and corporate office operations.
+Starwood has voluntarily reported its carbon footprint data through the CDP Investor Report for S&P 500 companies since 2007.
+2010 marks the first year in which Starwood began reporting critical water-related data to the CDP via the Water Disclosure project and supply chain-related data through the CDP Supply Chain, an entirely separate reporting and tracking mechanism which has its independent reporting timelines and data input.
+To read the latest reports from CDP, click the Reports link.

 You are on StarwoodHotels.com